Case Study · Anonymized profile

 • US OEM RFP response stack.
 A coordinated group-level RFP response template covering both brands in one file: cover, group platform statement, brand A platform layer, brand B execution layer, US installed-base statement, US service and support posture, USD pricing, US data-residency.

 • US trade-publication and analyst posture.
-A US-readable analyst-posture cadence aligned to the way US OEM IT buyers actually evaluate platform vendors, including Gartner-readable category vocabulary and Forrester-style customer-reference posture.
+A US-market analyst-posture cadence aligned to the way US OEM IT buyers actually evaluate platform vendors, including Gartner-clear category vocabulary and Forrester-style customer-reference posture.

 • US OEM reference architecture page.
-A discrete page on the group-level US surface that diagrams how the two brands interoperate inside a US OEM stack: API contracts, data flow, US deployment posture, US data residency.
+A discrete page on the group-level US website, deck, and sales material that diagrams how the two brands interoperate inside a US OEM stack: API contracts, data flow, US deployment posture, US data residency.

 • Two operating brands, coordinated.
 The two operating brand sites left running with their existing engineering-led posture for the European audience, while the US-facing layer routed US OEM IT buyers through the group-level platform statement first.